 WFO GSP will issue winter weather Warnings when there is an 80% or greater chance

-a hazardous winter weather event meeting or exceeding local Warning criteria
+of a hazardous winter weather event meeting or exceeding local Warning criteria

-WFO GSP will use CAEWSWGSP to issue the following types of Warning
+WFO GSP will use CAEWSWGSP to issue the following types of Warning products:

-accompanied by falling and/or blowing snow, frequently reducing visibility to less than 1/4 mile for three hours or more.
+- Sustained wind or frequent gusts greater than or equal to 35 mph accompanied by falling and/or blowing snow, frequently reducing visibility to less than 1/4 mile for three hours or more.

 Ice Storm Warning

 - Ice accumulation of 1/4 inch or more.

 a.
 Heavy snow accumulating 3 inches across the foothills and piedmont and 4 inches across the NC mountains in a 12-hour period, or 4 inches across the foothills and piedmont or 5 inches across the NC mountains in a 24-hour period.
 Warnings are based on the average value (rounded up to the nearest inch) of the forecast snowfall range.

 b.
 Heavy sleet accumulating ½ inch or more.